Saurabhvsharma/ypg2yui3/clock-1.md

-## Exercise Digital Clock
+## Exercise  Clock

 - Programming goal
-    + build a simple digital clock in the webpage
+    + build a simple clock in the webpage
 - Learning objective
     + Explore the _node_ module of _YUI_
     + Use additional methods besides _Y.get()_, _Y.set()_ and _Y.setHTML()_.